-Lighter in Calories and Fat than beef, and so moist in texture.
+Lighter in calories and fat than beef, and so moist in texture.
 Give these ground chicken breast Thai Chicken Sliders a try.

 You can serve these tasty little patties over greens, or wrap them in beautiful little butter lettuce leaves.
 I’ll take slider buns, thank you ver much.

-Thai Chicken Sliders
+Thai Chicken Burgers

 - 1 1/2 pound ground chicken meat breast meat or breast and thigh combined

 - 2 cloves garlic minced

 - 1 jalapeno seeded and diced (I used a mild variety with no heat)